 Co-requisite: ACCO 678.
 Permission of the Program Director is required.
 This course is designed to enhance the competencies of students in the program who would benefit from additional exposure to the subject matter covered in ACCO 678.
 This course is evaluated on the same basis as ACCO 678, in the term the course is taken.
-Top Management Accountancy 1550 de Maisonneuve W., GM 600-41 Tel.: 514-848-2424 ext.
-2763; Fax: 514-848-4551 E-mail: tzuccaro@jmsb.concordia.ca Website: johnmolson.concordia.ca Graduate Certificate in Management Accounting Program Director: Trevor Hagyard; Program Officer: Teresa Zuccaro The Graduate Certificate in Management Accounting is a specialized program offered in cooperation with the Ordre des comptables en management accrédités du Québec.
-This program is designed for candidates who hold management positions in organizations.
-The program will enhance the candidates' knowledge in the areas of financial accounting, management accounting and financial management and will allow them to pursue the Certified Management Accountant (CMA) designation.
-Program Objectives The program is designed to upgrade the candidates' knowledge in accounting and its interface with management, finance, and related disciplines.
-The acquired knowledge will assist the participants in becoming effective and more efficient in carrying out the organization's operations and in achieving the organization's objectives.
-Admission Requirements Applications to the program should be addressed to: Ordre des comptables en management accrédités du Québec, 715 Square Victoria, 3e étage, Montréal, Québec H2Y 2H7.
-Acceptance into the program is based on the following: - 1.
-A bachelor's degree (with a minimum cumulative grade point average of 2.70 on a scale of 4.30, or equivalent), or qualifications accepted as equivalent by the School of Graduate Studies. - 2.
-A minimum of five years of relevant experience in a managerial position.
-Application Deadline.
-The deadline for application is May 1 for the Fall term.
-Academic Regulations - 1.
-Time Limit.
+Graduate Studies > Publications and References > Graduate Calendar > Current > John Molson School of Business > Management Accountancy Back to Original Version CMA Website Graduate Certificate in Management Accounting Admission Requirements Applications to the program should be addressed to: Ordre des comptables en management accrédités du Québec, 715 Square Victoria, 3° étage, Montréal, Québec H2Y 2H7.
+Acceptance into the program is based on the following: - A bachelor's degree (with a minimum cumulative grade point average of 2.70 on a scale of 4.30, or equivalent), or qualifications accepted as equivalent by the School of Graduate Studies. - A minimum of five years of relevant experience in a managerial position.
+Academic Regulations - Time Limit.
 All students must complete the program within three years from the initial registration into the program. - Academic Standing.
 The academic performance of all students will be reviewed at the end of each term based on the final grades for the courses completed during the term.
-To be considered in good standing, students must achieve a minimum cumulative grade point average (CGPA) of 2.70. - 3.
-Conditional Standing.
+To be considered in good standing, students must achieve a minimum cumulative grade point average (CGPA) of 2.70. - Conditional Standing.
 Conditional standing is used to monitor the progress of students experiencing difficulty and to assist them in completing the program successfully.
-Students on conditional standing must achieve a minimum GPA of 2.70 during the period of conditional standing. - 4.
-Failure Regulation.
-Students who receive a failing grade in a course in the program, or do not meet the requirements for their conditional standing are withdrawn from the program. - 5.
-Graduation.
-To graduate, students must achieve a minimum cumulative GPA of 2.70. - 6.
-MBA Option for Graduate Certificate in Management Accounting Students.
+Students on conditional standing must achieve a minimum GPA of 2.70 during the period of conditional standing. - Failure Regulation.
+Students who receive a failing grade in a course in the program, or do not meet the requirements for their conditional standing are withdrawn from the program. - Graduation.
+To graduate, students must achieve a minimum cumulative GPA of 2.70. - MBA Option for Graduate Certificate in Management Accounting Students.
 Advanced Standing for the MBA Program.
 Students in good academic standing who meet the admission requirements of the MBA Program, and who have completed the requirements for the Graduate Certificate in Management Accounting Program, may be granted advanced standing for up to 21 credits upon admission to the MBA Program.
 Students who have completed the course work in the Graduate Certificate in Management Accounting Program will be required to complete the following courses (total 36 credits): MBA 606 Managerial Economics MBA 608 Statistical Models for Business Decisions MBA 609 Organizational Behaviour MBA 610 Marketing Management MBA 616 Operations Management MBA 618 National and International Economics MBA 622 Business Policy and Strategy MBA 625 Managing Strategic Action MBA 691 Business Ethics + 3 electives Note: Students who have had their Certificate conferred will not receive transfer credits to the MBA Program.
 Course exemptions may be granted, but they must be replaced by alternative courses.
 Requirements for the Certificate The program consists of eight courses (23 credits).
 Transfer credits may be given for a maximum of two courses if, in the opinion of the program committee, the applicant has successfully completed the equivalent of a given course in a graduate program at another recognized university.
 The program can be completed on a part-time basis over a period of 17 months (August of Year I to December of Year II).
 Please note that the program's courses, including dates for withdrawals from courses, do not follow the regular time periods listed at the start of this calendar.
 Please consult the program director for details.
 The eight courses are: